Spaniards: Colonialism and emigration

 the border into France.
 From 1961 to 1974, at the height of the guest worker in Western Europe, about 100,000 Spaniards emigrated each year.
 The nation has formally apologized to expelled Jews and since 2015 offers the chance for people to reclaim Spanish citizenship.
 By 2019, over 132,000 Sephardic Jewish descendants had reclaimed Spanish citizenship.

 The population of Spain has become more diverse due to immigration of the late 20th and early 21st centuries.
 From 2000 to 2010, Spain had among the highest per capita immigration rates in the world and the second-highest absolute net migration in the world (after the United States).
 Immigrants now make up about 10% of the population.
 But Spain's prolonged economic crisis between 2008 and 2015 reduced economic opportunities, and both immigration rates and the total number of foreigners in the country declined.
 By the end of this period, Spain was becoming a net emigrant country.

 Ancestry

 Historical origins and genetics

+Spanish people, like most Europeans, largely descend from three distinct lineages: Mesolithic hunter-gatherers, descended from populations associated with the Paleolithic Epigravettian culture; Neolithic Early European Farmers who migrated from Anatolia during the Neolithic Revolution 9,000 years ago; and Yamnaya Steppe herders who expanded into Europe from the Pontic–Caspian steppe of Ukraine and southern Russia in the context of Indo-European migrations 5,000 years ago.

 The Spanish people's genetic pool largely derives from the pre-Roman inhabitants of the Iberian Peninsula: